damslab/reproducibility/vldb2022-UPLIFT-p2528/README.md

 **Step 3:** Download and prepare the datasets.

 All the datasets are publicly available.
-Use script `getAndPrep.sh` in the `datasets/` directory to automatically download and prepare the datasets. pass the use case ID as an argument to the script.
+Use script `getAndPrep.sh` in the `datasets/` directory to automatically download and prepare the datasets.
+Pass the use case ID as an argument to the script.
 E.g. `./getAndPrep.sh T5`.

 **Step 4:** Run micro benchmarks.